RashidAwan11/GoodlyRecipes/content/knowledge-base/buffalo-chicken-ranch-tortilla-roll-ups-recipe.md

   </table>
 </figure>

-Amazing Serving Suggestions for Buffalo Chicken Ranch Tortilla Roll-Ups Recipe
+## **Amazing Serving Suggestions for Buffalo Chicken Ranch Tortilla Roll-Ups Recipe:**

 These tortilla roll-ups are so versatile, you can serve them a number of different ways.
 Here are just a few serving suggestions:

-\-Serve with ranch dressing or blue cheese dressing for dipping.
+Serve with ranch dressing or blue cheese dressing for dipping.

-\-Top with diced tomatoes and green onions.
+Top with diced tomatoes and green onions.

-\-Serve as an appetizer or main dish.
+Serve as an appetizer or main dish.

-\-Pair with a side of rice or roasted vegetables.
+Pair with a side of rice or roasted vegetables.

-Conclusion:
+## **Conclusion:**

 These Buffalo Chicken Ranch Tortilla Roll-ups are the perfect game day appetizer!
 They’re easy to make and everyone will love them.
 Be sure to try this recipe out for your next party